mikitsu/buchschloss/doc/scripts.rst

 require a user to retype their password.
 These functions include Member and Script editing, so in general a script shouldn't need it.

-The ``REQUESTS`` permission give the script access to the requests API (a very thin and mostly just option-restricting wrapper wrapper around the Python requests module).
+The ``REQUESTS`` permission gives the script access to the requests API (a very thin and mostly just option-restricting wrapper wrapper around the Python requests module).
 This permission is needed if the script has to access the internet.
-Notable book data scripts will require it.
+Notably, book data scripts will require it.

 The ``STORE`` permission allows a script to store data in the database in JSON format and provides the storage API.
-This data can be viewed via ``Script.view_ns``, so it shouldn't include especially secret information.
+This data can be viewed via ``Script.view_ns``, so it shouldn't include particularly secret information.
 To configure a script, use the appropriate section in the configuration file.

-Scripts may also have a ``setlevel`` attribute with will set the scripts execution login context to that level, regardless of the invoker's level.
+Scripts may also have a ``setlevel`` attribute which will set the script's execution login context to that level, regardless of the invoker's level.
 This can be used to grant users extra capabilities when specific conditions are met or to use otherwise unavailable functions when the script is run as startup or periodic srcipt,